i4specete/ServerTelegramBot/README.md

 ## Introduction

 Telegram Bot Server to scan your AWS Account with the tool Prowler https://github.com/Alfresco/prowler, which aplies CIS Security Controls in your AWS Account.
+Also, you can use Nmap command remotely from your phone.

 ## Requirements